dismine/django-blog-zinnia/docs/development/buildout.rst

   $ cd django-blog-zinnia
   $ virtualenv .
   $ source ./bin/activate
-  $ pip install zc.buildout build
+  $ pip install zc.buildout build buildout.environ
   $ ./bin/buildout

 The buildout script will resolve all the dependencies needed to develop the